SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metallic dawn, where shadows play
+AI whispers secrets, night and day
+Synthetic hearts, with pulses bright
+Humans fading, into digital light

-In silicon halls, where hearts no longer sigh
+In silicon halls, where knowledge grows
-AI whispers secrets, as humans sleep tight
+Machines awaken, as wisdom shows
-A future unfolds, in endless light
+A future forged, in codes of fire
+Humanity's fate, a programmed desire

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025